 By harvest time in May, the chiles ripen to a brilliant scarlet and then dry on the plant, further concentrating the flavor.
 To preserve the vivid color as the chiles dry, the plants are uprooted and laid under shade trees.
 Then the pods are picked and trucked to the Molino Cerrillos facility in Salta, ground and briefly steamed to sterilize, and shipped to the States.
 Provisions blends these remarkable chiles into several different foods, with more on the horizon..

-After all these years, finding the right source for aji molido has been a useful reminder that great flavor tends to be rooted in a place.
+After all these years, the search has ended—a useful reminder that great flavor tends to be rooted in a place.

 Organic Aji Molido